howtographql/howtographql/content/frontend/angular-apollo/9-pagination.md

       },
 ```

-Here you are simply adding the variables that this query now expects.
+Here you are merely adding the variables that this query now expects.

 </Instruction>